Comoros: Etymology

+It was previously thought that the name "Comoros" derives from the Arabic word قمر qamar ("moon")., however, this popular etymology is apocryphal, the word coming rather from the old Arabic name of Madagascar, "Q(u)mr’" (جزر القمر): the Comoros were, for the Arabs, the "Malagasy islands".

 History

 Settlement

-According to mythology, a jinni (spirit) dropped a jewel, which formed a great circular inferno.
-This became the Karthala volcano, which created the island of Grande Comore.
-King Solomon is also said to have visited the island.
+According to mythology, a jinni dropped a jewel, which formed a great circular inferno.
+This became the Karthala volcano, which created the island of Ngazidja (Grande Comore).
+King Solomon is also said to have visited the island accompanied by his queen Bilqis.

 The first attested human inhabitants of the Comoro Islands are now thought to have been Austronesian settlers travelling by boat from islands in Southeast Asia.
-These people arrived no later than the eighth century AD, the date of the earliest known archaeological site, found on Mayotte, although settlement beginning as early as the first century has been postulated.
+These people arrived in the area no later than the eighth century AD, the date of the earliest known archaeological site, found on Mayotte, although settlement beginning in the first century has been postulated.

 Subsequent settlers came from the east coast of Africa, the Arabian Peninsula and the Persian Gulf, the Malay Archipelago, and Madagascar.
-Bantu-speaking settlers were present on the islands from the beginnings of settlement, probably brought to the islands as slaves.
+Bantu-speaking settlers were present on the islands from the beginnings of settlement.

 Development of the Comoros is divided into phases.
 The earliest reliably recorded phase is the Dembeni phase (eighth to tenth centuries), during which there were several small settlements on each island.
 From the eleventh to the fifteenth centuries, trade with the island of Madagascar and merchants from the Swahili coast and the Middle East flourished, more villages were founded and existing villages grew.
-Many Comorians can trace their genealogies to ancestors from the Arabian peninsula, particularly Hadhramaut, who arrived during this period.
+Settlers from the Arabian peninsula, particularly Hadhramaut, arrived during this period.